tonymm55/react-tech-test/README.md

 **Brief:**
 * Build a React web application that allows users to search for images based on a query relating to space.
 * Images must be returned upon a successful search.
-* The styling is up to the designer but will be taken into consideration when evaluating the application.
+* The styling is left to the designer but will be taken into consideration when evaluating the application.

 ## Screenshots

 ![Mobile Version](./src/__screenshots__/mobile-nasa.png)

-Mobile version
+**Mobile Version**

 ![Desktop Version](./src/__screenshots__/desktop-nasa.png)

-Desktop version
+**Desktop Version**

 ## Built with

-This application was built using the [React](https://reactjs.org/) library using a functional component approach.
+This application was built using the [React](https://reactjs.org/) library with a functional component based approach.

 ## Testing Libraries

-I used a Test Driven Development approach when it came to testing the application, first building the component and implementing the required features, and then testing against the requirements and acceptance criteria.
+I used a Test Driven Development (TDD) approach when it came to testing the application, first building the component and implementing the required features, and then testing against the requirements to ensure the application met the criteria of the brief.

 **Testing libraries include:**